pbradshawusc/NavGrid/README.md

 Subclass NGNavigationController with your own custom class to use as the base controller for you class.
 Be sure to override `viewDidLoad()` **(calling super.viewDidLoad())** to add at least 1 initial view controller to the grid at index 0,0 (top left).
 Note that adding view controllers will work at any time and in any location, but an error of type `NGGridError.ViewControllerAlreadyExists` is thrown if a view controller already exists in that grid location.

-To access a controller at a specific location, you can use `ngncGetNGViewControllerForLocation(x,y)`, which will return the view controller at grid position x, y if one exists, or throw an error of type `NGGridError.ViewControllerDoesNotExist` if one does not.
+To access a controller at a specific location, you can use `ngncGetNGViewControllerForLocation(x,y)`, which will return the view controller at grid position x, y if one exists, or throw an error of type `NGGridError.ViewControllerDoesNotExist` if one does not. *Note that x refers to the x index of the view controller in the grid which is the position within a row.
+Y refers to the y index of the view controller in the grid which is the row that the view controller belongs to.
+In addition, these grid indices do not change with swiping (either aligned or disaligned) so it is possible for index (0,0) to be directly above (4,1) when the rows are disaligned.*

 Additionally, you must subclass NGViewController with your own custom class and override the following four methods **(not calling super.METHODNAME)**:
 * `viewWillBecomeActive()`